sh1ndoo/knowledge2/content/Quartz Snippets.md

 - [ ] make strikethrough's [-] look like how they're intended
 - [x] copy/pull in the telescoping text just because it looks fun af
 - [x] figure out how cssclasses work. like with RTL text?
-- [ ] Add something on the left side of list pages

 Also: [[Cool other websites]]